THE BEST RAVISHING SHADE OF RED FOR DOORS, ACCENT WALLS, & MORE

-- It can help to jazz up a cooler north facing room or FURTHER enhance the warmth of a south facing room
+- It can help to jazz up a cooler north-facing room or FURTHER enhance the warmth of a south-facing room

-- It looks stunning with a lot of wood tones, but I might avoid overly orange toned woods
+- It looks stunning with a lot of wood tones, but I might avoid overly orange-toned woods

-- It will benefit from a good coat of primer before you jump in to the real painting
+- It will benefit from a good coat of primer before you jump into the real painting

 Check out my E-DESIGN packages – they’re affordable AND fun!